TheRenegadeCoder/how-to-python-code/CONTRIBUTING.md

 out this collection, I would be happy to support you!
 The current collection of notebooks are all generated in Google Colab, but if you have a better idea, feel free to give it a try.

+## Testing

+In the 40th article in the How to Python series, I began generating the performance testing automatically using some Python scripts.
+Now, we get nice visualizations of the various solutions running.
+This is an extremely new addition to the repo, so the testing will need to be added for the existing articles.
+If you're interested in that sort of thing, feel free to create a testing file for an existing article and following the conventions of the existing files.
+If done correctly, testing should show up in the main README.